 MAIN EXPECTED RESULTS AND OPERATING EXPLOITATION TOOLS KEY PARTNERS KEY ACTIVITIES KEY RESOURCES VALUE PROPOSITION CUSTOMERS RELATIONSHIPS CHANNELS CUSTOMER SEGMENTS COST STRUCTURE REVENUE STREAMS Oleochemical products are substances ranging from Fatty Acids and Glycerol to Esters, Amides, Metal Soaps, Hydrocarbons.
 They are used for a huge number of applications, ranging from plastics, paints and varnishes, building industry, animal feeding, detergent, cosmetics, pharmaceuticals, drilling, industrial lubricants and others. - Proteins: At the time being EU is suffering from a lack in protein sources for animal feeding.
-Moreover, proteins fromvegetables are less noble than proteins from animals.
-BSF proteins are noble proteins, but not deriving from vertebrates, therefore with much less ethical problems.
+Moreover, proteins fromvegetables are less noble than proteins, but not deriving from vertebrates, therefore with much less ethical problems.